Open Scholarship

 Rights retention involves authors pre-emptively asserting copyright and sharing rights over Author Accepted Manuscripts (AAMs) at the time of initial submission to a publisher, usually through the application of a CC BY licence to the AAM.
 Upon article publication, the AAM is deposited in a repository for immediate open access.

 In alignment with the Plan S Rights Retention Strategy, the 2022 NHMRC Open Access Policy requires authors submitting to subscription journals to include a rights retention statement in their submitted manuscript.
 Upon article publication, authors are expected to make their AAM open access under a CC BY licence in a repository.
+This strategy is also strongly encouraged by the University's Principles for Open Access to Research Outputs at Melbourne.

 Submitted manuscript